 Our November 14th online club meeting will be: “Building a PiGate RMS Gateway: a short presentation” by John Sullivan KG7WFQ about how he built a portable Winlink RMS Gateway using a Raspberry Pi, including design evolution, hardware and software issues, and other lessons learned.

-If you have any suggestions or requests, email Eric AD7F at email@example.com.
+If you have any suggestions or requests for other monthly presentations, email Eric AD7F at firstname.lastname@example.org.

 Here is your link to the Zoom meeting: